General project

 Autonomous Drone System for Precise Localization of Avalanche Victim

 Every year, around 100 people die in avalanche accidents in Europe alone.
-Together with industry partner ANAVIA from Näfels GL, a system is being developed to localise avalanche victims as quickly as possible.
-The project idea was selected as the winner of the 5th Innovation Boosters Robotics call alongside five other projects.
+Together with industry partner ANAVIA from Näfels GL, an innovative system was developed that uses an unmanned helicopter to locate avalanche victims as quickly and accurately as possible.
+The project idea was selected as the winner of the 5th Innovation Boosters Robotics call in summer 2024 alongside five other projects.

 The most efficient method of rescuing buried persons from an avalanche is still the help of colleagues.
 Due to the increasing number of ski tourers and freeriders who are off the marked pistes, it is not always possible to ensure that they are properly trained in the use of avalanche transceivers (LVS).
 The localisation of multiple burials in particular requires safe handling of the avalanche transceiver.